danklotz/openNotes/micro-reviews.md

 - [The Vault](https://www.imdb.com/title/tt9742794/?ref_=nv_sr_srsg_0).
 Mediocre heist movie with nice pictures.
 - [Dark Web: Cicada 3301](https://www.imdb.com/title/tt8110246/?ref_=nv_sr_srsg_0).
 Almost complete trash.
 I just watched it because I was curious about how they realized the hacker-theme after watching Who am I.
 - [Who am I](https://www.imdb.com/title/tt3042408/?ref_=nv_sr_srsg_0).
 This is a German movie about hackers and its actually good.
 Fast pasted, nice idea, and well made.
 I do however think that I will not watch it a second time.
 So there is that.
-- ⭐️ [Fanatstic Mr. Fox](https://www.imdb.com/title/tt0432283/?ref_=hm_tpks_tt_16_pd_tp1_cp).
+- ⭐️ [Fantastic Mr. Fox](https://www.imdb.com/title/tt0432283/?ref_=hm_tpks_tt_16_pd_tp1_cp).
 One of the best Wes Anderson Movies and in many ways the spiritual predecessor of Isle of Dogs.
 Would recommend.
 - ⭐️ [The Grand Budapest Hotel](https://www.imdb.com/title/tt2278388/?ref_=nm_flmg_dr_4).
 A gem.
 And probably, my favorite Wes Anderson movie.
 The whole movie is polished to the max.
 The story is touching, intense and comical.
 The colors are great.
 The depiction of West Europe is perfect.
 I love it.
 - [Isle of Dogs](https://www.imdb.com/title/tt5104604/?ref_=nm_flmg_act_5).
 Love the movie.
 It seems to be made with so much love.
 It is eye-catching, unique, creative and beautiful.
 The dogs are great too!
 - [Wolfwalkers](https://www.imdb.com/title/tt5198068/).
 The movie is great.
 It has some pacing problems and the style is almost a bit to loose at some point.
 But, I still love the art-style.
 Its so great and unique and expressive and beautiful.
 I thus think that Wolfwalkers is a must see for everyone who likes animation in some way or another.
 - [Wonder Women 1984](https://www.imdb.com/title/tt7126948/).
 Oh god, no. Please stop this already.
 - [Inception](https://www.imdb.com/title/tt1375666/?ref_=hm_fanfav_tt_15_pd_fp1).
-This movie gets a thumps up.
+This movie gets a tumps up.
 I don't think it is as smart as everyone claims it is.
 Yet, Inception is clever and well made.
 - [Whatever Works](https://www.imdb.com/title/tt1178663/?ref_=nm_flmg_act_16).
 The movie works for me.
 One of the better Woody Allen movies.
 I am not sure about Larry David.
 It seems that he is not as funny as he normally is.
 But ok; good movie.
 - [A Rainy Day in New York](https://www.imdb.com/title/tt7139936/?ref_=nm_flmg_dr_2).
 Surprisingly good movie for people who like Woody Allen movies.
 I do not like the setting too much.
 - [Magic in the Moonlight](https://www.imdb.com/title/tt2870756/?ref_=tt_sims_tt).
 I do not like the movie too much.
 I like all the actors and the ideas are nice --- but I feel like the premise is not my pair of shoes.